 “Tracing ancestors as far back as possible has brought to many people great satisfaction and pleasure.
 Even documenting one’s family thoroughly for but a few generations can prove just as exciting and fulfilling as a more sketchy documentation across two or three centuries.
 Each individual ancestral relative previously unknown and genealogically discovered is its own special thrill!
 No less thrilling is the discovery of records rich with information, which would have remained untouched, which would never have come to light, unless you had gotten caught up in the multiple, magnetic lures of genealogy.“ Alex Haley

 I have always had an interest in personal family history.
 My understandings were an aggregate of things that I overheard, stories that I was told, and a hazy mix of early childhood memories.
-The strongest focus centered around the Trainer side of the family–in my illustrious Irish immigrant great-great-grandfather Patrick Trainer, who fought in the American Civil War.
+The strongest focus centered around the Trainer side of the family–in the personage of my illustrious Irish immigrant great-great-grandfather Patrick Trainer, who fought in the American Civil War.
 As in Alex Haley’s words–there is always so much more to discover–and all so many stories of the ordinary and extraordinary.
 In genealogy, expect to be amazed with your heritage!

 We look forward to an active family interaction with our Journeys in Genealogy website.
 It is far from complete–and will continue to grow.
 All of the trees, charts, and downloadable GEDCOM files are fully functional and available for your perusal.
 Everyone is encouraged to use the “Contact Us” form to advise of suggestions, changes, additions, and to offer contributions to the data.
 Future articles, pages & Forum participation will detail elements of family history, discuss genealogical practice, and how to research and build one’s own genealogy website!
 We may then consider this project an adventure for all persons who identify with the family trees & branches presented here.